ecstatic-morse/blag/content/posts/grailsort.md

   original input,

 we can shuffle that subset arbitrarily without compromising the stability of our sort.
-When merging it back into the input, we must remember to prefer elements from the internal buffer since they appeared first in the original input.
+When merging the internal buffer back into the input, we must prefer elements from the buffer if there are duplicates, since they appeared first originally.

 The first element in the input always fulfills the aforementioned criteria, so we begin with an internal buffer of length 1.
 The buffer must remain sorted